 Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
 Therefore do not be foolish, but understand what the will of the Lord is.
 And do not get drunk with wine, for that is debauchery, but be filled with the Spirit, addressing one another in psalms and hymns and spiritual songs, singing and making melody to the Lord with your heart, giving thanks always and for everything to God the Father in the name of our Lord Jesus Christ, submitting to one another out of reverence for Christ.

-What follows are the well-known household codes, starting with the relationship between husband and wife.
-Before Paul writes about marriage, he paints a beautiful picture of sober-mindedness.
+Then Paul presents the well-known household codes, starting with the husband-wife relationship.
+Before he writes about marriage, he paints a beautiful picture of sober-mindedness.
 Paul urges Christians to look carefully at how we walk and not to be unwise.
-We are to make the best use of our time and not be foolish but understand what God’s will is.
+We are to make the best use of our time and not be foolish but understand God’s will.
 Then Paul summarizes this picture of sober-mindedness.
 Do not get drunk with wine, for that is debauchery, but be filled with the Spirit.

-This exhortation prepares us to be able to embrace the picture of marriage that reflects the beautiful relationship between Christ and the church.
+This exhortation prepares us to embrace the picture of marriage that reflects the beautiful relationship between Christ and the Church.
 Only sober-minded, Spirit-filled men and women can embrace “wives submit to your own husbands, as to the Lord” (Ephesians 5:22).